A Ratio-Preserving Approach to Cosmological Concordance: Conclusion

 \section{Conclusion}

 In this study, we leverage insights into the dark sector's connection to the visible sector, and the predictions of ratios by $\Lambda$CDM.
 We introduce a streamlined, universal model of ADM, inspired by recent works investigating mirror sectors.
 In this model, a subdominant component of the dark sector ($\sim 3\%$) mirrors the visible sector's $U(1)$ symmetry for electromagnetic interactions.
 Notably, with parameters analogous to those in the visible sector, the ADM is expected to experience a recombination event within the mirror sector at epochs parallel to those observed in the visible sector.
 To assess the influence of adding a dynamic, subdominant ADM component to the mirror sector, we employ the FFAT symmetry to guide our modeling approach.
 This strategy safeguards cosmological observables, guaranteeing alignment with CMB and LSS data.
 ADM inherently fulfills one of the FFAT symmetry's phenomenological requirements by contributing proportional amounts of matter, radiation, and cold dark matter densities to the Universe.
 The second criterion of the FFAT symmetry involves maintaining the ratio of the Thomson scattering rate to the background expansion rate.
 To achieve this, we suggest a variation of fundamental constants in a way that scales the Thomson scattering rate appropriately, while keeping the binding energy of hydrogen and helium constant.
 We discover that the CMB observational agreement remains unaffected by particular variations in $\alpha$ and $m_{\rm e}$, provided the binding energy remains unchanged.
 While integrating fundamental constant variation into a realistic Lagrangian presents challenges, the underlying phenomenology remains essential.
 A model capable of adjusting the Thomson scattering rate similarly, without relying on FCV, would offer a compelling route to explore the concordant cosmological models.
+While this study demonstrates the potential of mirror sector models to address certain cosmological tensions, it is important to note that the consistency of these models with BBN is not fully settled.
+Refs.~\cite{Berlin:2017ftj,Berlin:2019pbq} provide a plausible route to address BBN consistency but requires the introduction of new couplings or mediators between the SM and dark sectors.
+We hope that this work motivates more detailed studies examining the interplay of BBN and the implications for the viability of mirror sector models.

 To investigate this phenomenology and its relationship to cosmic tensions, we conduct a MCMC analysis utilizing a modified version of \texttt{CLASS} which incorporates ADM.
 We explore two distinct cases of mirror sector recombination: i) the synchronous mirror recombination model depicting the mirror sector recombining concurrently with the visible sector and ii) the asynchronous mirror recombination model allowing the mirror sector to undergo recombination independently from the visible sector.
 Our findings indicate that under both recombination scenarios, the CMB and LSS observables show almost no sensitivity in response to changes in $H_0$.
 Incorporating data from the local measurement of $H_0$, we determine a cosmologically inferred value of $H_0 = 73.8 \pm 1.0$ km/s/Mpc for both models.
 This results in improved fits, especially for the high $\ell$ Planck data and Pantheon+ dataset, corresponding to a $\Delta\chi^2 = -35.72$ for the synchronous model and $\Delta\chi^2 = -37.65$ for the asynchronous model.
 The asynchronous mirror recombination model reveals a preference for the mirror sector to undergo recombination slightly earlier than the visible sector.
 This timing places mirror sector recombination between the conclusion of helium recombination and the onset of hydrogen recombination.